 Predictive portraits are a key PSAI technology that, when used effectively, can help you approach leads more intelligently and with a much greater chance of success.
-With predictive portraits, we've automated information gathering so that your reps can instantly access everything they need to:

 - Understand the customer

 - Understand the property

 - Develop a purposeful sales strategy

 A predictive portrait includes three main sections: Personality, Household, and Weather.

 - Personality: This tab provides a summary of the homeowner's predicted lifestage and interests.